Coastal Hazards Adaptation Plan

 Project Status

 At its Ordinary Meeting on 18 November 2021, Noosa Council unanimously adopted its Coastal Hazards Adaptation Plan (CHAP).
-The CHAP has now been sent to the Local Government Association of Queensland and Queensland Department of Environment and Science, in line with the requirements of the QCoast2100 program.
+The CHAP was sent to the Local Government Association of Queensland and Queensland Department of Environment and Science, in line with the requirements of the QCoast2100 program.
 A copy of the final version of the CHAP sent for State approval is provided in the document library below, along with a list of Fact Sheets, Frequently Asked Questions (FAQs) and accompanying technical documents.

 1. Integrated Coastal Management Solutions for Open Coasts